-- a) Maximum Contribution: The Applicant shall contribute 2.5 percent of annual gross revenue from fees or charges for housing and all services, if it is a rental development or an equivalent economic value in the case of a non rental development.
-The amount of the contribution shall be determined by the Director of Planning, based on analysis of verified financial statements and associated data provided by the Applicant as well as other data the Director may deem relevant. - b) Determination: The Planning Board shall determine, in its discretion, whether the contribution shall be residential units or beds or a cash payment after review of the recommendation of the Director of Planning.
+a) Maximum Contribution: The Applicant shall contribute 2.5 percent of annual gross revenue from fees or charges for housing and all services, if it is a rental development or an equivalent economic value in the case of a non rental development.
+The amount of the contribution shall be determined by the Director of Planning, based on analysis of verified financial statements and associated data provided by the Applicant as well as other data the Director may deem relevant.

+b) Determination: The Planning Board shall determine, in its discretion, whether the contribution shall be residential units or beds or a cash payment after review of the recommendation of the Director of Planning.
 In considering the number of units or beds, the Director may consider the level of services, government and private funding or support for housing and services, and the ability of low and moderate income individuals to contribute fees.
 The Applicant shall provide financial information requested by the Director.
-If the petitioner or Applicant is making cash contribution, the contribution shall be deposited in accordance with this section. - c) Contributed Units or Beds: Contributed units or beds shall be made available to individuals and households whose incomes do not exceed 80 percent of the applicable median income for elders in the Municipal Statistical Area, adjusted for household size.
+If the petitioner or Applicant is making a cash contribution, the contribution shall be deposited in accordance with this section.